Updated: Mar 15

 When you think of the Irish, what do you think?
 Do you think of leprechauns?
 Dimly-lit pubs full of chintzy shamrock decor?
 Perhaps Lucky Charms?
 Or do you think of a hard-working people, rich in history and lore, who risked their lives for a fresh start in America?
 The truth is, there’s much more to the history of the Irish than St. Patrick (who, by the way, isn’t even Irish!).
 Today, we’re going to discuss the treatment of the starving Irish people on Ellis Island—and contrast it with the controversial subject of immigrant conditions today.

 January 1st, 1892.
-An American flag, flying high on Ellis Island, was lowered and raised three times to signal the transport of the first boat full of immigrants.
+An American flag, flying high above Ellis Island, was lowered and raised three times to signal the transport of the first boat full of immigrants.
 Annie Moore, a young girl of seventeen, stepped onto American soil for the first time with her two younger brothers in tow.
 She would go down in history as the first Irish immigrant to be registered on Ellis Island.
 I like to imagine her stepping off that ship, gazing at her future with curiosity and excitement, imagining streets paved with gold and Americans greeting her with open arms.
 Realistically, she was probably thinking of her safety, and wondering when she and her family could eat next.
 History doesn’t tell us what Annie was thinking—but we can speculate that she probably wasn’t prepared for the hostility and hatred that the Americans harbored for her people.

 Propaganda is an ugly word; sadly, it’s one that the newcomers would come to know well.
 As ship after ship of starving, diseased Irish arrived in the States, ugly rumors about the nature of the immigrants spread to the newspapers.
 The Irish were depicted as rapists, villains, murderers, and more.
 Anti-Catholic articles, protests, and riots set fire to the cities—sometimes literally.
 Nasty cartoons displayed Irishmen as giant, hairy creatures, intent on stealing jobs and killing families.
 Across headlines and state lines, the majority of the American people were terrified of the strange-speaking newcomers.
 Although many families banded together to provide disaster relief and aid to the suffering Irish, many more lashed out in fear and anger.